 The Boundless card is a strong travel rewards card.
 If you frequent Marriott-brand hotels, you can quickly rack up rewards.
 However, not everyone will qualify for the card.
 You’ll likely need to very good to excellent credit to get approved.
 (Not sure where you stand?
 Check your credit score for free).

 If your credit score is less-than-perfect, it’s a good idea to look for another travel rewards credit card.
 The Chase Sapphire Preferred® Card

 is an excellent option.
 Offering 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 That's $750 toward travel when you redeem through Chase Ultimate Rewards®.
-You can earn 2X points on travel and dining at restaurants worldwide and 1 point per dollar spent on all other purchases.
+You can earn 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases.
 There’s no blackout dates or travel restrictions, and there’s no limit to how many points you can earn.